Agriculture

 Soil and Climate

-Mango can grow on almost all types of soils, but the red loamy soil is quite ideal for mango plants.
+Mango can grow on almost all types of soil, but the red loamy soil is quite ideal for mango plants.
 Rich, medium and well-drained soils give much better results.
-Mangoes prefer slightly acidic soils from pH 5.5 to pH 7.5.
+Mangoes prefer slightly acidic soils from pH 5.5 to 7.5.
 In India, mangoes are grown in both tropical and subtropical conditions.
 Mango cultivation requires good rainfall and a dry summer.
-The ideal temperature is a temperature between 22°C – 27°C. Heavy winds and cyclones cause flower and fruit shedding and breaking of branches.
+The ideal temperature is between 22°C - 27°C. Heavy winds and cyclones cause flower and fruit shedding and the breaking of branches.

 Land Preparation

-The field preparation is the most important step in the cultivation of mangoes.
+Field preparation is the most important step in the mango tree cultivation.
 Deep ploughing followed by harrowing and levelling with a gentle slope for good drainage is required for land preparation.
 A pit of 1 x 1 x 1 m is ideal.
-Fill in with topsoil mixed with 10 kg of FYM and 100 g Lindane 1.3% dust per pit.
+Fill in with topsoil mixed with 10 kg of FYM and 100 g of Lindane 1.3% dust per pit.

 Planting